Mia Lehrer: Career

 She is the founder and president of Mia Lehrer + Associates, a landscape architecture firm based in Los Angeles, California.
-Her breakthrough to public work was her work on the master plan for the Silver Lake Reservoir.
+Her breakthrough to public work was her work on the 2000 master plan for the Silver Lake Reservoir.
 Notable projects include the Annenberg Community Beach House, the revitalization of the San Pedro Waterfront, and 3.5 acres of outdoor gardens for the Natural History Museum of Los Angeles County.
 She designed Vista Hermosa Park, which was the first new public park in downtown Los Angeles in 100 years.
 More recently, Leher has been involved with the design and building of complex large-scale infrastructural projects.
 Lehrer was a key author of the 2007 Los Angeles River Revitalization Master Plan and has been working with the U.S. Army Corps of Engineers, the City of Los Angeles, and community groups on related reviving efforts for nearly 20 years.
 In 2010 she was named a fellow of the American Society of Landscape Architects.

 On June 25, 2014, President Obama appointed her to serve a four-year term on the U.S. Commission of Fine Arts.

 She won the competition to design the FaB Park on First and Broadway in Los Angeles.
 Her design proposal was among the four finalists.

 In 2015, Lehrer served as one of six selection committee members for the Rudy Bruner Award for Urban Excellence.

 Lehrer was appointed to the Board of Water and Power Commissioners by Los Angeles Mayor Eric Garcetti on September 24, 2020, and was confirmed by the Council on October 21, 2020, for a term lasting until June 30, 2024.

-In 2021, Lehrer's Studio-MLA was selected to design the new Community Park as part of the Fair Park Master Plan in Dallas, Texas in partnership with Studio Outside of Dallas, architect Allison Grace Williams and Dalllas architects buildingcommunityWORKSHOP as the core design team.
+In 2021, Lehrer's Studio-MLA was selected to design the new Community Park as part of the Fair Park Master Plan in Dallas, Texas in partnership with Studio Outside of Dallas, architect Allison Grace Williams and Dallas architects buildingcommunityWORKSHOP as the core design team.

 By 2022, Lehler designed the gardens of the Lucas Museum of Narrative Art in Exposition Park, Los Angeles, scheduled to open in 2025.

 Lehrer is also a lecturer at the University of Southern California's School of Architecture.